 Click the Display tab.

-Once you complete the steps, you can start using the device in the desired orientation.
-If the option is grayed out, the device doesn’t support the feature or there’s a problem with the video driver.
+Once you complete the steps, you can start using the computer in the desired orientation.
+If the option is grayed out, the device doesn’t support the feature, or there’s a problem with the video driver.